juandavidyepes/gifos/README.md

 # GIFOS
-Second project for Full Stack Web Development course in Acamica.
+Second project of Full Stack Web Development course in Acamica.

 Website for Gifs, search them, save them and create.